-When looking at this Parsha, Chazal posed many key questions that are still keeping the rest of us awake at night:
+When looking at this Parsha, Chazal posed many key questions that are still keeping us awake at night:

 Rabbi Akiva asks in a famous Medrish: Why does the Toirah refer to Klal Yisroel as “standing”?
-He answers that the Parsha actually refers to anyone who has legs and is able to stand, whether they are indeed standing or not.
-And the terminology comes to exclude people who have less than two legs and cannot stand on their own.
+He answers that the Parsha actually refers to anyone who has legs and is capable of standing, whether they are indeed standing or not.
+But the Toirah’s terminology comes to exclude people who have less than two legs and cannot stand on their own.
 Such people are either to be expelled from the Jewish People for ten generations, or traded to the Mariners for $50,000 in cash, a utility infielder in Double A ball, and a player to be named later.

-A Gemarrah in Baitzah features a machloikess between Abaya and Rava on this very Medrish.
+A Gemarrah in Baitzah features a famous Machloikess between Abaya and Rava on this very Medrish.
 According to Abaya, the Medrish does not automatically exclude a member of Klal Yisroel who has no legs.
-Says Abaya, we are first required MiDioraisa to examine his assets, and if he is wealthy, he is invited to return to Kehilas Yisroel, in exchange for a large donation and a 20 percent restocking fee.
+Says Abaya, we are first required MiDioraisa to examine his assets, and if he is wealthy we consider him “as if” he has legs, and he is invited to return to the fold of Kehilas Yisroel in exchange for a large donation and a 20 percent restocking fee.

-Rava cites a Braisah suggesting that Rabbi Akiva actually said that the Parsha not only excludes people who are missing a leg, but even excludes people who are missing toes.
-According to Rava, “Afilu Etzbah Achass”, “even the lack of a single toe, disqualifies someone from Klal Yisroel.
+Rava holds Farkhert, suggesting that the requirement for legs must indeed be enforced quite literally.
+And he goes further: He cites a Braisah suggesting that Rabbi Akiva actually said that the Parsha excludes not only people who are missing a leg, but also excludes people who are missing toes.
+According to Rava, “Afilu Etzbah Achass”, “even the lack of a single toe,” disqualifies someone from Klal Yisroel.
 It also makes wearing Roman sandals or other open toed shoes a bit embarrassing.”

-Rav Ashi counters that while Rabbi Akiva’s use of the term ‘Etzbah” may indeed be interpreted as referring to toes, the word also refers to the more common use of the term, meaning fingers.
+Reb Hai Goyn builds upon this theme, suggesting that while Rabbi Akiva’s use of the term ‘Etzbah” may indeed be interpreted as referring to toes, the word also refers to the more common use of the term, meaning fingers.
 Hence, the lack of any digit, be it on the hand or foot, can disqualify someone from Klal Yisroel.
-Says Rav Ashi, “the Reboinoisheloilum blessed Klal Yisroel with generous noses.
+Says Reb Hai Goyn, “the Reboinoisheloilum blessed Klal Yisroel with generous noses.
 If a Jew is missing a finger and therefore cannot pick his sizeable proboscis, it is an insult to Aimishteh, as it is equivalent to a rejection of Ol Malchus Shamayim.”

 A more critical question is the reference in the Passuk to “Vegerchah Asher Bekerev Machanechah,” “the stranger which is amongst your camp”.
 Rav Huna asks in Masechess Baba Metzitza, “Maiy Taimah”, “what is the reason that the Toirah talks about a ‘stranger’”?
 What’s pshat a “stranger”, which is universally understood to refer to a Gentile who lives amongst the Jews?
 Why would Moishe Rabbeinu include local Gentiles as he delivers his final address to Klal Yisroel?
 Is he some sort of self hating Jew?

 According to Rav Papa, Moishe Rabbeinu was of course not a self hating Jew!
 He loved all Jews, especially hot divorcees.
-However, for tax purposes, Moshe also wanted to include the foreign workers who did all of the physical labor.
+However, for tax purposes, Moshe also wanted to include the foreign workers who did all of the physical labor in the community.
 Rav Papa points to the end of the Passuk which refers to “the woodcutter and the one who draws your water.”
-Asks Rav Papa, “Do you possibly think that this refers to a Jew?”
+Asks Rav Papa, “Can you possibly believe that this refers to a Jew?”